spree-edge/spree_email_templates/README.md

 4. Restart your server

   If your server was running, restart it so that it can find the assets properly.

+## Usage

+To manage email templates, navigate to the "Email Templates" tab in the main menu of the admin panel.
+Here, you'll find a list of all available email templates.

+### Activating/Deactivating Templates

+All templates are activated by default.
+If you wish to temporarily stop any of them, deactivate the toggler.

+### Editing Templates

+Click the "Edit" option next to the desired template.
+This opens the template editor powered by Unlayer, allowing you to customize the template according to your requirements.
+Make your changes, save, and the modified template will be applied to future email communications.

+Now, your customized email templates will be utilized when sending emails from your Spree store.

 ## Testing